leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

 </div>

 // GameObject: div tag is the GameObject
-// Component: city, name is the component
+// Component: city, name is the components
 // Component properties: background-color, padding, color is the component properties
 // GameObject Children: p tag is the child GameObject inside parent GameObject